Skip to main content

 Monetization

-How to Monetize Instagram Reels in 2026 — 7 Proven Paths
+How to Monetize Instagram Reels in 2026 — 7 Paths That Pay

 Instagram's Creator Fund is dead.
 Reels Play bonuses are gone for most creators.
 The official in-app monetization story — Badges in Lives, Subscriptions, the occasional bonus — is a polite fiction for anyone under a million followers.
 And yet creators are making more money from reels in 2026 than they were in 2022.